Skip to main content

 4) Category guidance & helpful information

 4a.
-Determination of accounting method: market-based vs. location-based
+Accounting methods: market-based vs. location-based

 4c.
 Reporting avoided emissions